 The state of Maryland is a great place for you to begin a career in ornamental horticulture.
 Horticulture production remains the second-highest income-producing commodity group in our state, with sales exceeding $1.96 billion.
 Of all plants sold here, 81% are grown on Maryland’s 20,800 acres of production area.

 People who work in the landscaping field love the outdoors.
 You are not confined to a desk, yet you still have an opportunity to use the latest technology and software to plan, research, and complete projects.
 Additionally, you have the satisfaction of working a job from the start to the final product.

 Our highly regarded landscape management specialization provides training in basic botany, landscape construction and maintenance, plant, weed, and insect identification, business and personnel management, computer applications, and more.
 Landscaping companies do over $217.5 million in business in Maryland, and jobs are plentiful.

 Golf course superintendents/managers combine business and communication skills with science.
-You become part scientist, part executive, part environmentalist, and part golfer.
-Your expertise will provide outstanding playing surfaces for professional and recreational golfers.
-Your learning experience will include such disciplines as soil and plant science, integrated pest management practices, computer-guided irrigation systems and state-of-the-art maintenance equipment.
+They become part scientist, part executive, part environmentalist, and part golfer.
+The expertise will provide outstanding playing surfaces for professional and recreational golfers.
+The learning experience will include disciplines such as soil and plant science, integrated pest management practices, computer-guided irrigation systems and state-of-the-art maintenance equipment.

 Sports turf management blends business skills, art, and agronomic sciences to provide playable, safe, and aesthetically attractive turf playing fields.
 Turfgrasses are used in a variety of sporting venues throughout Maryland and the United States because they can be mowed at different heights, withstand traffic, and create a resilient surface.